MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ## Event processing and analytics layer

 The purpose of the event processing and analytics layer is to enable data-driven decisions.
-Event timing and the purpose of analytics are key factors to consider when you choose a service.
+Event timing and the purpose of analytics are key factors to consider.
 The right service choice increases the efficiency of the architecture and reduces the cost of processing data and events.

 Based on your requirements, implement hot, warm, or cold path processing for IoT data analytics.
 The [Azure IoT reference architecture](/azure/architecture/reference-architectures/iot) helps you understand the difference between these analytics paths and reviews the available analytics services on each path.
 The [Microsoft Well-Architected Framework](/azure/architecture/framework/cost/provision-datastores#data-analytics-cost) includes cost considerations for data analytics services.
 To get started, determine which types of data go through the hot, warm, or cold path: